How to Apply Touch Up Paint using our Spray Cans

 4) Spray even wet coats of basecoat.
 You can sand the paint between coats, but don't sand the final coat.
 Two wet coats should be sufficient.
 Allow each coat to dry 20 minutes before recoating.
 Some colors require more paint.

-5) The basecoat should be dry to the touch before applying the clearcoat.
+5) Make sure the basecoat has dried thoroughly and then spray the clearcoat.
 Spray the clearcoat beyond the basecoat to a good stopping point such as the edge of the panel.
 Two wet coats should be sufficient.

 6) Let the clearcoat dry for at least three days.
 Use Rubbing Compound (apply with clean soft cotton only, paper products or dirty fabrics will scratch your paint surface) to smooth and shine the area.
 Always test the rubbing compound on your vehicle in an inconspicuous place to check for surface compatibility and shine.
 Without this step, the paint will not shine properly.